Chronic Pain

 Find Sustained Relief for Your Chronic Pain With Us

-Canyon Pain and Wellness offers IV Ketamine Infusion Services for patients experiencing acute or chronic pain.
-We employ a comprehensive pain management program that assists in dealing with pain to help you recover optimal functioning, increased mobility, and reduce or eliminate dependency on pain medications.
+Canyon Pain and Wellness offers advanced IV infusion services for patients experiencing acute or chronic pain.
+Our comprehensive pain management program is designed to assist you in managing pain, helping you recover optimal functioning, increase mobility, and reduce or eliminate dependency on pain medications.

-At Canyon Pain and Wellness, we specialize in ketamine infusion therapy to ease chronic pain when other treatments aren’t working.
-You may also benefit from ketamine infusions if you’re suffering from major depressive symptoms and are resistant to traditional therapies.
-As a Nurse Anesthesiologist, Antony Waweru, CRNA NSPM-C, customizes your treatment based on your needs to optimize therapeutic results.
+At Canyon Pain and Wellness, we specialize in innovative infusion therapies to ease chronic pain when other treatments aren’t effective.
+These therapies may also benefit those suffering from major depressive symptoms who are resistant to traditional methods.
+Antony Waweru, CRNA NSPM-C, customizes your treatment to optimize therapeutic results based on your specific needs.

-Medical professionals first discovered and verified ketamine's medical applications in 1962, using it in hospitals for procedures.
-Today, ketamine is a research-backed medication that provides a fast path to relief from fibromyalgia, neuropathic pain, and complex regional pain for patients who have not responded to traditional treatments.
+Medical professionals first identified the potential of certain infusion therapies in the early 1960s, initially using them in hospital settings for various procedures.
+Today, these research-backed therapies offer a rapid path to relief for conditions such as fibromyalgia, neuropathic pain, and complex regional pain, particularly for patients who have not responded to traditional treatments.

 • Potential Side Effects

-Ketamine, an injectable drug for severe anxiety, has potential side effects.
-Ketamine infusions can cause nausea, vomiting, high blood pressure, or perceptual disturbances such as highly vivid colors, textures, noises, a slowed perception of time, and sounds perceived as more muffled than usual.
+The infusion therapies we use, are an injectable drug for severe anxiety, has potential side effects.
+The infusions can cause nausea, vomiting, high blood pressure, or perceptual disturbances such as highly vivid colors, textures, noises, a slowed perception of time, and sounds perceived as more muffled than usual.
 If taken in higher doses, they could also lead to perceived blindnesses, jerkiness, feeling like you're floating around space, seeing things from different perspectives, confusion, intense feelings, a sense of self-awareness, dissociation, and a personality shift.

 • Determining Which Option Is for You

-• Treatment may be stopped at any time
+• Treatment can be paused at any time.

-• It allows for a minimal effective dose (the least possible amount of medication for the most potential benefits)
+• It allows for the minimal effective dose (the smallest amount of medication needed for the most significant benefit).

-The healthcare provider will prescribe the optimal treatment for you.
-The ideal dosage will be based on your weight in kilograms and begin at the lowest possible dosage.
-Follow-up treatments will likely increase the dosage until you reach the minimal effective dose.
+Your healthcare provider will prescribe the most suitable treatment for you.
+The ideal dosage will be calculated based on your weight in kilograms and will start at the lowest possible dose.
+Follow-up treatments may involve gradual dosage increases until you achieve the minimal effective dose.

 Treatment Scheduling and Costs